 Key stage 3

-At KS3 students will be set weekly homework in English, Maths, Science, Project, Spanish, History and Geography.
-At KS3 technology, ICT, PE, drama and art will set longer project-based homeworks (with regular check-in points and a final hand-in point).
+At KS3 students will be set weekly home study in English, Maths, Science, Project, Spanish, History and Geography.
+At KS3 technology, ICT, PE, drama and art will set longer project-based home study pieces (with regular check-in points and a final hand-in point).

 Key stage 4

-At KS4 all subjects should set one 30-minute homework per week (see the timetable for when you should set it).
-Normally, students should be given a week to do this homework.
+At KS4 all subjects should set one 30-minute home study per week.
+Normally, students should be given a week to do this home study pieces.
 Students should also be encouraged to regularly review their notes and will be expected to spend amounts of time preparing for assessments and exams.

 Key stage 5